Ranked! The 20 best kits of the 2018/19 season

 20. Arsenal, away

-This season’s set are likely to be the last Arsenal kits made by Puma, with Adidas in line to take over for the 2019/20 campaign.
-The home jersey isn’t to our liking, but this ‘Peacoat’ and ‘High-Risk Red’ number (purple and red, to you and FourFourTwo) is very pleasing on the eye.
+With Adidas lined up to take over next season, these are likely to be the last Arsenal kits manufactured by Puma.
+The home top is not to our taste, but this ‘Peacoat’ and ‘High-Risk Red’ effort (purple and red, to you and FourFourTwo) is a delight.

 19. Liverpool, home

-Liverpool delivered in glorious fashion last term with a darker red kit, and they’ve sensibly decided to stick with a winning formula.
-Critics may claim there’s little difference between this and the 2017/18 version, but the Merseysiders and New Balance deserve credit for resisting the temptation to tamper.
-It could even be argued that the improved collar makes this shirt a slight upgrade.
+Liverpool’s darker red home top last season was a triumph and they’ve made the right choice by sticking with that winning formula once again.
+You could argue there’s not much difference between this kit and the 2017/18 version, but the Reds and New Balance should be credited for refusing to tamper too much.
+The improved collar arguably makes this jersey a slight upgrade.

 18. Juventus, home

-Juventus have shifted from six stripes to three this season – a potentially risky move, but one that’s paid off.
-Having Cristiano Ronaldo around to model it can’t have done the shirt’s popularity any harm.
+A move from six stripes to three was risky for Juventus this term but it has paid off.
+Bringing in Cristiano Ronaldo to model the new version can’t have done its popularity any harm either (though you'll have to settle for Miralem Pjanic here).

 17. Lyon, home

-A relatively simple design, this classy Lyon shirt neatly encompasses all three of the club’s traditional colours.
-The red shoulder pads are the standout feature, and the French outfit deserve a bonus point for having a congruous sponsor’s logo.
+This simple but classy Lyon effort stylishly incorporates all three of the Ligue 1 side’s traditional colours.
+The red shoulder pads are the most eye-catching feature and a bonus point should be awarded for managing to use an appropriate sponsorship logo.

 16. Derby, home

-Umbro have nailed their sleeves this year, highlighted in this pleasingly simple design of Derby’s.
-‘32Red’ is a deeply unsatisfying sponsor which appears needlessly large here, granted, but the rest of this effort is spot on for Frankie Lamps’ lot.
+Umbro have done a great job with their sleeves this summer, with this pleasingly simple design from Derby providing an excellent example.
+Admittedly, the deeply unsatisfying 32Red logo looks unnecessarily large, but the rest of the kit looks great on Frankie Lampard’s charges.

 15. Newcastle, away

-Look at this kit and try not to picture David Ginola jinking down the wing, or Les Ferdinand smashing home a finish.
-Impossible.
-A retro offering inspired by the iconic 1995/96 Magpies side, the only thing missing is a return for former sponsor Newcastle Brown Ale.
-Fun88 just doesn’t have the same ring to it – and it doesn’t taste as good either.
+This kit immediately produces flashbacks of David Ginola flying down the wing or Les Ferdinand smashing in a shot.
+Inspired by the iconic 1995/96 side, the only thing this retro offering is missing is a Newcastle Brown Ale badge on the front.
+Fun88 just doesn’t have the same ring to it – and doesn’t taste as good either.

 14. Huddersfield, home

-Huddersfield produced three shocking strips last time out, but this home kit is very strong.
-Simple but striking, it even features a terrier badge first used in the 1970s in place of the normal club crest.
-Consider yourselves redeemed, folks.
+After unveiling three shockers last time around, Huddersfield have returned with a very strong home kit.
+Simple and striking, it even features a terrier badge from the 1970s instead of the normal club crest.
+They have redeemed themselves.

 13. Bayer Leverkusen, away